 Propagating Aloe can be done by using the offsets, cuttings, or seeds from a mature plant.

-The small plants that grow at the base of the plant are known as offsets, offshoots, plantlets, pups, suckers, or babies.
+The small plants that grow at the plant's base are known as offsets, offshoots, plantlets, pups, suckers, or babies.
 You can remove offsets from the mother plant with a sharp knife in late spring or early summer.
 Plant them in well-drained soil.

 Cuttings are a popular way of propagating tree- and shrub-like Aloes.
 Stem cuttings should be allowed to dry in the shade for a few days or even weeks before placing in potting soil.

 Propagating Aloe from seed is relatively easy.
+For best results, sow seeds during the warm months.
 The germination usually starts within one week of sowing.
 Transplant the seedlings once three true leaves have formed, generally after about a year.

 Pests and Diseases of Aloe